Differentiability of the $\chi$-volume function over an adelic curve: Preliminaries

 \begin{lemma}\cite{BoucksomEriksson}, Lemma 7.29) For a semiample $\bQ$-line bundle $L$, continuity of envelopes is equivalent to the following: for any uniformly bounded from above family $(\varphi_{\alpha})_{\alpha}$ of psh metrics on $L$, $(\sup_{\alpha} \varphi)^{\star}\in\PSH(L)$. \end{lemma}

 \begin{conjecture} Continuity of envelopes holds for any semiample $\bQ$-line bundle on a normal projective variety over $\Spec(k)$. \end{conjecture}

-Conjecture \ref{conj:BoucksomEriksson_7.30} is known to be true when $k$ is Archimedean and in the case where: $X$ is smooth, $L$ est ample and $k$ is non-Archimedean either of equicharacteristic zero, trivially valued, or discretely valued (cf. \cite{BoucksomEriksson}).
+Conjecture \ref{conj:BoucksomEriksson_7.30} is known to be true when $k$ is Archimedean and in the case where: $X$ is smooth, $L$ is ample and $k$ is non-Archimedean either of equicharacteristic zero, trivially valued, or discretely valued (cf. \cite{BoucksomEriksson}).

-In this article, we will make use of envelopes of possibly non bounded metrics.
+In this article, we will make use of envelopes of possibly unbounded metrics.
 We essentially reproduce the arguments of \cite{BoucksomJonsson21} in the case of an arbitrary complete valued field.

 \begin{definition} Let $L$ be an invertible $\cO_X$-module, $\phi\in C^0(L)$ and $f : X^{\an}\to \bR\cup\{-\infty,+\infty\}$.
 The \emph{psh envelope} of $\varphi := \phi + f$ is defined by

 \end{definition}